 - Separate your feet wide enough space so that you can place your hips between them.
-(You can use a block, folded blanket or towel between your feet and ankles if your hips are away from the floor or feet are under pressure). make sure feet should be just outside your hips, and the tops of your feet firmly pressing into the floor.
+(You can use a block, folded blanket, or towel between your feet and ankles if your hips are away from the floor or feet are under pressure). make sure your feet should be just outside your hips, and the tops of your feet firmly pressing into the floor.

 - Remember that your knees don’t separate out wider than your hips.

-- With the exhalation, lower your upper body toward the ground behind you until the top of the head touches the floor and come down your forearms.
+- With the exhalation, lower your upper body toward the ground behind you until the top of the head touches the floor and comes down your forearms.

 - Now, walking back onto your hands, the arms rest on the floor to either side of the trunk, with the palms facing up.

-- Breathing is relaxed and slightly deeper than normal, inhaling through the nose and exhaling through the mouth.
+- Breathing is slightly deeper than normal, inhaling through the nose and exhaling through the mouth.

-- If you feel comfortable, hold this pose. otherwise, back out of the pose and come more upright.
+- In Last, If you feel comfortable, hold this pose. otherwise, back out of the pose and come more upright.

-- Maintain this posture for not less than 30seconds.
-Day by day, start increasing the time and once you reach 5miutes.
+- Maintain supta virasana sequence not less than 30seconds.
+Day by day, start increasing the time, and once you reach 5minutes.

-- Supta virasana increase stretch for the front of the body, including the thighs, lungs, chest, foot, and abdominal muscles.
+- This variation of virasana increases stretch for the front of the body, including the thighs, lungs, chest, foot, and abdominal muscles.

 - It also curing for Acidity, Arthritis, Asthma, Diarrhea, Gastritis, Headache, High blood pressure, Infertility, Insomnia, Respiratory ailments, Varicose veins, and many more diseases.